-It is important that the providers you choose accept Cardinal Care members and participate in the Sentara Health Plans network.
-The Plans's network includes access to care 24 hours a day, seven days a week.
+We refer to providers as "in-network" when Sentara Health Plans contracts with them to serve our members, and "out of network" if Sentara Health Plans does not contract with them.
+It is important that the providers you choose accept Cardinal Care members and participate in Sentara Health Plans network (they are "in-network providers").
+Sentara Health Plans network includes access to care 24 hours a day, seven days a week.